AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-data-hub-users.md

 # Step 3: Set up AVEVA Data Hub groups, roles, and permissions

-Add the groups that you just created in AVEVA Connect to AVEVA Data Hub, and then assign roles and permissions to your users.
+Add the groups that you created in AVEVA Connect to AVEVA Data Hub, and then assign roles and permissions to your users.

 ## Step 3A: Log In to AVEVA Data Hub

 From AVEVA Connect, log into AVEVA Data Hub.
 For instructions, see <xref:gs-overview>.

-## Step 3B: Map a group to an AVEVA Data Hub Role
+## Step 3B: Add groups and assign roles

-Map the groups that you created in AVEVA mapping groups, you can assign them AVEVA Data Hub roles.
+Add the groups that you created in AVEVA Connect to AVEVA Data Hub.
+Then assign one or more roles to the groups.
 For instructions, see <xref:map-group-adh>.

 ## Step 3C: Manage namespace permissions

-Finally, assign permissions to each user role using the namespace permissions dialog.
-This dialog allows you to assign permissions to each group assigned to the folder; remember, the terms _folder_ and _namespace_ are synonymous.
+Assign namespace permissions to each user role using the **Namespace Permissions** dialog.
+This dialog allows you to assign namespace permissions to each group assigned to the folder.
 For instructions, see <xref:namespaces-manage-permissions>.